Case Study 2: CareBridge Health System - Worked Solution

 Assumptions

-- MuleSoft Anypoint — 5+ integration targets across FHIR R4, HL7v2, and REST protocols with HIPAA audit requirements on all data flows.
-Rejected point-to-point Apex callouts due to unmaintainable technical debt.
+- MuleSoft Anypoint.
+5+ integration targets across FHIR R4, HL7v2, and REST protocols with HIPAA audit requirements on all data flows.
+Rejected point-to-point Apex callouts because the resulting technical debt is unmaintainable.
+MuleSoft Anypoint Platform and Anypoint MQ are covered by a separate MuleSoft BAA (distinct from the Salesforce Health Cloud BAA).

-- Salesforce Mobile with Mobile Offline for home health — offline read/write on iPads using configurable offline record sets and offline data capture.
-Rejected custom native app due to timeline and budget constraints.
+- Salesforce Mobile with Mobile Offline for home health.
+Offline read/write on iPads using configurable offline record sets and offline data capture.
+Custom native app rejected due to timeline and budget constraints.

 Artifact 1: System Landscape